 At The Landing Dental Spa, we understand that receding gums can be painful and not always noticed at first because of their occurrence over time.
 That is why we recommend going to dental check-ups regularly.
 If you are experiencing swollen gums, dark red gums, gums that bleed easily, bad breath, receding gums or tender gums, we encourage you to make a dental appointment as soon as possible.

 Our staff will gladly welcome you into our state-of-the-art facility.
 We pride ourselves on offering the Morgantown area the most relaxing dental environment possible.
 Our services include several comforting and complimentary amenities like heated massage chairs, neck pillows, spa music and more.
-Feel free to ask us any questions or concerns you may have about fluoride.
+Feel free to ask us any questions or concerns you may have.
 Call us today to schedule your next appointment at (304) 594-2200.
 We look forward to seeing you soon!